Common Name- Gotu kola or Indian pennywort

 Infusion of the leaves with fenugreek is helpful in bowel complaints.

 Is effective in female sterility.
 The Infusion should be taken in the morning and evening.
+However, first she should not be having menstrual pain, leucorrhoea and obesity.
+If any of these symptoms are present than first these symptoms should be treated.

 The herb is helpful in treating elephantiasis of the scrotum and legs.
-The juice extractor from the fresh plant should be applied locally to the affected part.
+The juice extracted from the fresh plant should be applied locally to the affected part.
 The poultice made of fresh leaves is also effective.

 Gotu kola is a common household remedy for skin diseases like chronic and persistent eczema, chronic ulcers and syphilitic sores.
 It may improve wound healing and minimize scarring.
 The herb may also reduce appearance of stretch marks.